Rafael1s/Computer-Vision-Algorithms/Sobel-Edge-Detector/README.md

   * Decimal filter 3x3
   * Sobel_y 5x5

+These filters operate as it is shown in the [Sobel filters image](https://github.com/Rafael1s/Computer-Vision-Udacity/blob/master/Sobel-Edge-Detector/Sobel_filters.png).

-In SobelFilters_with_Thresholds.py we apply  Sobel_x and Sobel_y
+In SobelFilters_with_Thresholds.py we apply  Sobel_x and Sobel_y.
-We can clearly see the different edges for different thresholds.
+There we clearly see the pictures with different edges for [different thresholds](https://github.com/Rafael1s/Computer-Vision-Udacity/blob/master/Sobel-Edge-Detector/Sobel_X_Y_Edges.png).

 The Sobel operator (sometimes called the Sobel-Feldman operator, or Sobel filter) represents a rather inaccurate approximation of the image gradient, but is still